hoardinghopes/pagefind-search/README.md

 # pagefind-search

+This cloned version simply adds `/*webpackIgnore: true*/` to prevent the build breaking.

 Web Component to easily add the [Pagefind search UI](https://pagefind.app/) to your web site.
 This unlocks more control of asset loading via [`<is-land>`](https://www.11ty.dev/docs/plugins/partial-hydration/).

 ## Usage